meilisearch/documentation/guides/advanced_guides/authentication.md

 You can specify it by passing the `MEILI_MASTER_KEY` environment variable, or using the command line argument `--master-key`.

-Thanks to the master key, you can retrieve both the private and the public keys using the [keys route](/references/keys.md).
+You can retrieve both the private and the public keys using the master key on the [keys route](/references/keys.md).

 On each API call, the master key must be added to [the header](/references/#authentication).